 Classification for Swiss Trademarks

-Swiss trademarks can be divided into three categories:
+The Swiss trademarks can be bifurcated as:

 The collective trademark is employed to represent the products of an association of companies.

 This trademark represents the products with certain specific and special qualities or properties.